peachdocs/docs/en-US/faqs/README.md

 ### How do I setup single language documentation?

-By default, Peach requires you have two languages version of documentation (`en-US` and `zh-CN`), otherwise it will complain an error of documentation missing.
+By default, Peach requires you have two language versions of documentation (`en-US` and `zh-CN`); otherwise it will give an error about missing documentation.
 To use single language documentation, you need to make similar changes in your `custom/app.ini` as follows:

 ```
 [i18n]